Does Medicare Cover Sleep Studies?

 Your Cost for a Sleep Study Under Medicare

-Sleep studies are considered a diagnostic test and must be ordered by your doctor to qualify for Medicare coverage.
+Sleep studies are considered diagnostic tests and must be ordered by your doctor to qualify for Medicare coverage.

-Sleep studies are covered by Medicare Part B. You will owe 20 percent of the Medicare-approved cost of the study, and the Part B deductible applies.
+Sleep studies are covered by Medicare Part B. You will owe 20% of the Medicare-approved cost of the study, and the Part B deductible applies.

 You may owe less if you have supplement insurance, such as Medicaid or a Medigap policy.